thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 superior interoperability with cloud services at the cost of a slight increase in the wire and peak RAM footprints.

+When the GCM-based ciphersuite is used with TLS 1.3, the recommendations in
+{{Section 7.2.1 of !RFC9325}} related to deterministic nonce generation apply.
+In addition, the integrity limits on key usage detailed in {{Section 4.4 of !RFC9325}} also apply.

 {{tab-cipher-reqs}} summarizes the recommendations regarding ciphersuites:

 | Ciphersuite | MTI Requirement |